josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 </CalloutPlusQuote>

 At the end of the day, we're all basically just (slightly) sophisticated house pets.
-Look after yourself like you'd look after your favorite animal.
+Look after yourself like you'd look after your favorite pet.

+I don't care who you are, where you're from, what you did… (Sorry, I had to get one last one in there.
+I'm done now.
+I promise.)

-You can do this.
+Seriously: you can do this.
 I know you can.

 It's just a matter of time, practice, and persistence.